Medicaid expansion to begin soon in North Carolina as governor decides to let budget bill become law

 “But I think that’s an indication that this is a solid budget,” Berger said.
 “There are some things in the budget I’m not so crazy about ... but on balance, it is in many respects the most significant budget we’ve seen in North Carolina.”

 But Cooper and both legislative Democrats and social conservatives balked at the idea, threatening the bill’s success.
-Berger and House Speaker Tim Moore ditched that effort earlier this week.
+Berger and House Speaker Tim Moore ditched the gambling effort late Tuesday.

 North Carolina had been among 11 states that haven’t accepted expansion from the federal government before Cooper signed the expansion bill.
 Cooper and his administration had complained that delays in implementation meant the state was missing out on over $500 million per month in additional federal funding.

-State government also will get an additional two-year, $1.8 billion federal payout for expanding Medicaid.
+State government also will get an additional two-year, $1.8 billion federal payout for expanding Medicaid, offered by the federal government.

 The state’s 10% share of expenses for Medicaid expansion recipients would be paid through hospital assessments.